michael-jan/antithesis/README.md

 Perhaps modern machine learning techniques can be used to "hear" such sounds and predict the parameters (the "preset") that created it in a given synth.

 ### Methodology
 I started by generating a dataset of audio-preset pairs by randomly setting the parameters in a synth and subsequently rendering the audio.
 This process was automated with a script I automated in Python using [pyautogui](https://github.com/asweigart/pyautogui).
-The VST synth plugin I chose for my experiements was [Mika Micro](https://tesselode.itch.io/mika-micro), due to it being a lightweight open-source subtractive synth.
+The VST synth plugin I chose for my experiments was [Mika Micro](https://tesselode.itch.io/mika-micro), due to it being a lightweight open-source subtractive synth.
 To facilitate the saving and loading presets from Mika Micro in raw text format (as opposed to the humanly unreadable .fxp format), I modified its C++ code and rebuilt the plugin from Visual Studio.

 <img align="right" width="200" height="150" src="https://i.stack.imgur.com/pXIap.png">